TCC partners with YMCA to run, upgrade campus fitness centers

 The fitness centers at each of Tulsa Community College’s four campuses are starting the school year with a new operating partner and new hopes for a healthier future.

-The YMCA of Greater Tulsa has entered a partnership with the college to run the existing fitness facilities at its Metro, Northeast, Southeast and West campuses, officials announced this week.
+The YMCA of Greater Tulsa has entered a partnership with the college to run the existing fitness facilities at its West, Metro, Northeast and Southeast campuses, officials announced last week.

-A grand opening for the centers, renamed “The Y@TCC,” was held at each facility on Wednesday.
+A grand opening for the centers, renamed “The Y@TCC,” was held at each facility last Wednesday.

 The centers, featuring upgraded equipment, are available to TCC students and employees, as well as to YMCA members.

-Leigh Goodson, TCC president & CEO, said the partnership is good news for TCC’s 20,000-plus students and nearly 2,000 employees, as it “allows TCC to expand opportunities to help create a healthy lifestyle and improve quality of life.”
+TCC President and CEO Leigh Goodson said the partnership is good news for TCC’s 20,000-plus students and nearly 2,000 employees, as it “allows TCC to expand opportunities to help create a healthy lifestyle and improve quality of life.”

 People are also reading…